stlpublicradio/weather-newsrooms-nicar25/README.md

 ### Today's Plan

-We'll make a bot that watches for warnings and Slacks them to you
+We'll make a bot that watches for warnings and Slacks them to you.

 In the process, you will ...